Kylemc1413/BeatSaber-CustomColors/readme.md

 #### Allows you to customize your colors in Beat Saber
+### Colors can be changed in game in the settings menu, specifically the color settings tab.
+All the different settings are described below
 ## READ HOW TO CHANGE YOUR COLORS BELOW, MAKE SURE TO READ THE *_ENTIRETY_* OF IT
 Can customize your colors in UserData/Modprefs.ini.
 Below is an example of what the custom colors section of it will look like, it is generated after running the game once.
 ```ini